Crispy Air Fryer Potato Wedges

 Store leftover potato wedges refrigerated in an airtight container.

-To reheat the potato wedges– Place them back in the air fryer at 325 for about 5 minutes or until heated through.
+To reheat the potato wedges– You can reheat air-fried potato wedges in the air fryer.
+Just place them back into the air fryer at 325 for about 5 minutes or until heated through.
 You can also place them on a baking sheet and pop them in the oven at 350 for about 10 minutes.

 Ingredients for these Air Fryer Potato Wedges